siawyoung/top2015/content/albums/sour-soul.md

 Almost all of the guest artists invited to drop a verse (Danny Brown on Six Degrees, Tree on Street Knowledge, Doom on Ray Gun) all end up doing a better job than Ghostface Killah does.
 Okay maybe I just have a thing against his style - don't you think it's a bit too "vulgar" for BBNG's refined sound?
 Seriously, listen to Tone's Rap and see what I mean.
 I don't mean vulgar as in explicit, but I find the way he raps just comes across as too "try-hard".
 It feels like he's still stuck in 1993, except RZA's not around.
 If only it had been Kendrick Lamar or Vince Staples, or even Earl Sweatshirt...

-Despite all that, it still gets a S Class from me, because BBNG.

 Case in point: [Sour Soul Instrumental](https://www.youtube.com/watch?v=RW3li2XWgoM) (I wish I could put this on the list instead)

 #### Favourite tracks